entzk/entzk/README.md

 > About Me
 - I am currently completing my senior thesis project working with the [Adronov Group](https://www.chemistry.mcmaster.ca/adronov/) at McMaster working on a polymer-based thin-film drug delivery project
+- My previous co-op work term was with Gay Lea Foods R&D working in their analytical lab and pilot plant on a variety of dairy products.
+I gained experience in using production equipment and following GMP, making a wide-range of dairy products (culturing, incubating), and analytical testing (texture, pH, protein, solids)
 - I have a wide range of interests in chemistry - medicinal, environmental, analytical
 - I love working with people.
 Collaboration leads to the most success and makes challenges more fun!
 - Aside from lab work, I enjoy working on social media, science communication, and event planning/hosting as [VP Social](https://macmuscs.wixsite.com/muscs/meet-the-team) on the McMaster Undergraduate Society for the Chemical Sciences